-Homes come in all shapes and sizes, and when you’re ready to design your dream house, you’ll need to decide which type you like best.
+Homes come in all shapes and sizes, and when you’re ready to design your dream house, you’ll need to decide which type you like best: one-story vs. two-story house.
 Depending on your unique needs, one style may be more appealing, and we’re here to help you make an informed decision.
 Let’s explore all the pros and cons of building one and two-story homes so you can build a home that’s perfect for you.

 One Story Homes